jaylee137/gouse/README.md

 # ![](/public/banner.png)

-## 📝 Why Gouse?
+## 🧠 Why Gouse?

 - Gouse is a modern essential [`Golang`](https://golang.org/) utility package delivering consistency, modularity, performance, & extras presets inspired by [`Javascript`](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [`Lodash`](https://lodash.com/).
-- Gouse provides a wide variety of methods, taking the hassle out of working with arrays, numbers, objects, strings, etc.
-- Each method has a different set of features, so you can pick the ones that fit your project best.
-- Easy to use, chainable, and extendable, and available in a variety of builds & module formats.
 - `Javascript` and `Redis` user-friendly syntax.
 - No config - import as utility functions.
+- Lightweight package: Easy to use, chainable, and extendable, and available in a variety of builds & module formats.
-- Available functions to handle complex logic usecases such as database connection, build APIs, error handling, log management... can all be set up quickly and easily.
+- Powerful package for handling complex logic usecases such as database connection, build APIs, error handling, log management... can all be set up quickly and easily.
+- Gouse provides a wide variety of available methods, taking the hassle out of working with arrays, numbers, objects, strings, etc. Each method has a different set of features, so you can pick the ones that fit your project best.
+- Comprehensive documentation and examples.
+- Suitable for small to large projects and compatible on all OS platforms

 ## ✨ Motivation